WHO investigates link between Covid and hepatitis

 Hepatitis is an inflammation of the liver that rarely occurs in healthy children.
 Recently, the number of mysterious hepatitis diseases in children has increased worldwide.
 Cases of the disease in children have also been reported in Austria.

-The WHO was first informed about unexplained hepatitis cases in Scotland in early April.
+The WHO was first informed regarding unexplained hepatitis cases in Scotland in early April.
 According to the United States, it is now investigating more than a hundred cases, in five of which the children died.
 In some cases, liver transplants have been necessary.

 In the past week, there have been “some important advances” in investigating the cases and possible causes, said Philippa Easterbrook of the WHO’s global hepatitis program.
 “Currently, the leading hypotheses remain those involving adenoviruses – although the role of Covid, either as a co-infection or as a prior infection, also still plays an important role.”